Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 The overall benefits of viral suppression and improved immune function as a result of effective antiretroviral therapy (ART) far outweigh the risks associated with the adverse effects (AEs) of some antiretroviral (ARV) drugs.
-However, AEs have been reported with the use of all ARV drugs and—in the mid-1990s when combination ART was introduced—were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see The Adult and Adolescent Guidelines).1
+However, AEs have been reported with the use of all ARV drugs.
+Currently recommended ARV regimens are associated with fewer serious and intolerable AEs than regimens used in the past.
+In the mid-1990s when combination ART was introduced, AEs were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see Adverse Effects of Antiretroviral Agents in the Adult and Adolescent Guidelines).1 In recent clinical trials, however, <10% of ARV-treated patients had treatment-limiting AEs.2-11

-Fortunately, currently recommended ARV regimens are associated with fewer serious and intolerable AEs than regimens used in the past.
-Generally, <10% of ART-naive patients enrolled in randomized trials have treatment-limiting AEs.2-11 Some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, accelerated cardiovascular disease) may be underestimated because most clinical trials enroll a select group of patients based on highly specific inclusion criteria and the duration of participant follow-up is relatively short.
-To achieve sustained viral suppression over a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
+The incidence of some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, accelerated cardiovascular disease) may be underestimated because most clinical trials enroll a select group of patients based on highly specific inclusion criteria, and the duration of participant follow-up is relatively short.3,5,7,12,13 To achieve sustained viral suppression over a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
 The clinician must consider potential AEs and issues with medication palatability when selecting an ARV regimen, as well as the individual child’s comorbidities, concomitant medications, and prior history of drug intolerance or viral resistance.

-The most common acute and chronic AEs associated with ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
+The most common acute and chronic AEs that are associated with currently recommended ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
 The tables include information on common causative drugs, estimated frequency of occurrence, timing of symptoms, risk factors, potential preventive measures, and suggested clinical management strategies.
 The tables also provide selected references regarding these toxicities in pediatric patients.

-Management strategies must be individualized for each child, taking into account the severity of the toxicity, viral suppression status, and available ARV options.
-Clinicians should anticipate the appearance of common, self-limited AEs, and reassure patients that many AEs will resolve after the first few weeks of ART.
+Management strategies must be individualized for each child, taking into account the severity of the toxicity, the child’s viral suppression status, and the available ARV options.
+Clinicians should anticipate the appearance of common, self-limited AEs and reassure patients that many AEs will resolve after the first few weeks of ART.
 For example, when initiating therapy with boosted protease inhibitors (PIs), many patients experience gastrointestinal AEs such as nausea, vomiting, diarrhea, and abdominal pain.
 Instructing patients to take PIs with food may help minimize these AEs.
 Some patients may require antiemetics and antidiarrheal agents for symptom management.
 CNS AEs are commonly encountered when initiating therapy with efavirenz.
 Symptoms can include dizziness, drowsiness, vivid dreams, or insomnia.
 Patients should be instructed to take efavirenz-containing regimens at bedtime, on an empty stomach, to help minimize these AEs.
-Patients should be advised that these AEs usually diminish in general within 2 to 4 weeks of initiating therapy in most people, but may persist for months in some, and may require a medication change.18-20 In addition, mild rash can be ameliorated with drugs such as antihistamines.
-Addressing AEs is essential, as continued use of an ARV that a patient finds intolerable may lead the patient to stop their treatment, risking viral rebound and the development of resistance.
+Patients should be advised that these AEs usually diminish within 2 to 4 weeks of initiating therapy in most people; however, they may persist for months in some patients, and may require a medication change.19,20 In addition, mild rash can be ameliorated with drugs such as antihistamines.
+Addressing AEs is essential, as continued use of an ARV agent that a patient finds intolerable may lead the patient to stop their treatment, risking viral rebound and the development of resistance.

 - Resuming therapy with a new ARV regimen that does not contain the offending drug, or